Autocratic Leadership Advantages And Disadvantages

 Better Negotiation Stance

-Negotiation is an essential skill required in the workplace, and in it, it is important that one understands where exactly the line exists.
+Negotiation is an essential skill required in the workplace, and it is important that one understands where exactly the line exists.

 You have to be clear under which certain dollar value you won’t be negotiating further.